 - What should you change your contributions to in order to maximize their potential and retire earlier?

 - What are your target allocation and types of funds that you want to invest in?

-- Which investment accounts should you use when, during drawdown, to create the best tax benefits for you?
+- Which investment accounts should you use during drawdown for early retirement to create the best tax benefits for you?

 - What reasons, if any, would you consider changing your IPS?

-These are just the basic, jumping off point, questions that you need to ask yourself before you can even begin putting an IPS together.
+These are just the basic jumping-off points, questions that you need to ask yourself before you can even begin putting an IPS together.
 But once you have the answers to these questions, then the real fun begins!

-Finding the answers to the aforementioned questions can easily be the most difficult part of the whole process.
-Sitting down together (if applicable) to put everything down on paper, or a Word document is the easy part.
+Finding the answers to the aforementioned questions might easily be the most difficult part of the whole process.
+Sitting down to put everything down on paper or in a Word document is the easy part.

 Here is a rough example of what an IPS could look like: